What is the difference between Terminal, Junction and Central Station in Indian Railways?

 Indian Railways, run by the Indian government under the Ministry of Railways, is the largest rail network in Asia and the fourth-largest rail network in the world.
 In India, the railway running track is spread over 92,081 km which covers the distance of 66,687 km.
 Indian Railways plays an important role in our life and it provides the most important mode of public transport in India.
 A person can reach anywhere comfortably through it.

-Travelling in train is the most alluring and the most exquisite experience one can have.
+Travelling by train is the most alluring and the most exquisite experience one can have.
 While travelling through train have you noticed that on the way several stations are named as terminal, junction and central like Agra Junction, Kanpur Central etc?
-Do you know what does they mean and why these names are written on the Railway station board?
+Do you know what do they mean and why these names are written on the Railway station board?

 The railway station is basically divided into three parts: Terminus / Terminal, Junction and Central.